“Where’s your catch?"

 “Court is risky, though,” says Viv.
 “Danger of punitive damages.
 The discovery game is bullshit making you wait when you need the money sooner, so you’ll be inclined to settle for less.”

 Financially, the Flores are doing much better now that Maxen is paying child support.
 Five kids and the disparity between Maxen’s and Diana’s incomes comes out to a decent chunk of money, even if there is no alimony.
 So does the fact Diana’s wages at McGehee are no longer being garnished.
 Eventually, though, she has to take a leave of absence to hide her pregnancy.
 Emily goes back to waitressing.
 Just one job rather than two, this time.
 She says she can balance it with school, now that she’s found her groove.
 Diana tries to talk her out of it, but she won’t be deterred.
-Diana goes back to being a full-time homemaker and does all of Emily’s old housework, so Celia supposes her former roommate isn’t actually shouldering that much more responsibility.
+Diana goes back to being a full-time homemaker and does Emily’s old housework.
+Celia supposes her former roommate isn’t actually shouldering that much more responsibility.

 Both women are accustomed to living frugally, too.
 Diana is happy to wait longer for a bigger settlement.
 Just so long as it pays out before the baby is born (or, at least, is still just a baby).
 She wants her child to want for nothing.